HeardLibrary/digital-scholarship/script/r/next.md

 There are many good resources available for learning how to carry out statistical tests using R.

+If you are already familiar with basic statistical tests and want a jump start to doing those tests using R, [Basic Statistical Analysis Using the R Statistical Package](http://sphweb.bumc.bu.edu/otlt/MPH-Modules/BS/R/R-Manual/index.html) by Heeren and Milton of the Boston University School of Public Health is a good place to start.

 [An R Companion for the Handbook of Biological Statistics](http://rcompanion.org/rcompanion/) is the code supplement for the online [Handbook of Biological Statistics](http://www.biostathandbook.com/) by John H. McDonald.
 An advantage of this resource is that the accompanying text is available full text online.
 The examples include many of the most common parametric and non-parametric statistical tests, including some of the simpler multivariate tests.

 [R examples for The Analysis of Biological Data](http://whitlockschluter.zoology.ubc.ca/r-code) is a companion website for the very accessible Witlock and Schluter print text The Analysis of Biological Data.
 This book contains a lot of really fun and interesting examples.